 Pontiac debuted the Firebird GTA for 1987, or Grand Turismo Americano.
 It featured 16-inch gold wheels, seats with inflatable side bolsters and lumbar support, body-colored ground effects, and a unique horn button.
 It also featured the WS6 performance package, which included tighter-ratio steering, larger front and rear sway bars, and upgraded struts.
 ZR-rated tires would also come on later models with the WS6.
 That means you should be able to find ZR-rated tires for a WS6-equipped model for this year.
 The WS6 was available on the Firebird Formula as well.

 A Pontiac Firebird Convertible was finally offered in 1987.
 Some coachbuilders had already been creating ragtop Firebirds, but in 1987 you could order one from a dealership.
 Interestingly, the process of converting the Firebird into a drop-top lowered the fuel economy, which would have incurred a gas-guzzler tax, so dealers would order a Firebird T-Top and ship it out to third-party ASC to perform the job.
 Just 173 were built in 1987, making them quite rare.”

 The Betamax King YouTube Channel features this classic 1987 Pontiac Trans Am commercial that feels more like a cheesy rock video:

-The aerodynamic bodies of the third generation Trans Ams have aged well in our humble opinion.
+In our humble opinion, the aerodynamic bodies of the third generation Trans Ams have aged well.
 About the only thing letting us down on this example is the fact it’s saddled with the less desirable four-speed automatic.
 Otherwise, it appears to be a clean, unmolested example.

 Here’s the seller’s description: